 The Nevada experiment has been a big success in that regard.
 Most studies of drug treatment courts show “graduation” rates in the range of 50% to 70%.
-The Nevada GTDC has had 16 participants so far, of whom 14 successfully completed the program, a success rate of 87.5%.
+The Nevada GTDC has had nearly 15 participants so far, over half of whom are still in the program.
+Of those that have finished, however, six successfully graduated, and only two were re-arrested, making for a success rate of 75%.

 Legislation Isn’t Always the Best Approach

 Given her background, is Judge Moss disappointed that Sen. Addobbo and his peers aren’t likely to put language about a GTDC into his online casino bill?
 Not at all.
 In fact, she doesn’t think legislation is the right approach to establish a court in New York in the first place.

 Per the UNLV article, there was no choice in Nevada other than to establish the treatment court using legislation.
 However, it stresses that this was a slow process.
 The relevant bill passed in 2009, but it took nine years to get the court off the ground.